Things to do

 Picnic and day-use areas

 - Searys Creek

 - Bring a fuel stove or use barbecues if provided.

 - Open fires are not permitted.

 Swimming in lakes, the river and the ocean is not recommended.
-People have suffered serious injuries in water-related accidents in Cooloola.
+Water-related accidents have resulted in serious injuries and fatalities in Cooloola.
 There are no patrolled swimming areas in Cooloola, except at certain times on a section of beachfront—clearly signed—slightly north of the Rainbow Beach township.
 Check local signs for patrol times.